programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Before doing any more practical work with the file, this is a good time for a brief introduction to regular expressions.
-Regular expressions (or “regexes” for short) are a way of defining patterns that can apply to sequences of things.
+Regular expressions (or "regexes" for short) are a way of defining patterns that can apply to sequences of things.
 They have the funny name that they do because of their origins in computer science and formal language theory, and they are incorporated into most general programming languages.